The Pigeon's Official Contributor Guidelines

 The Pigeon will not accept pitches for other types of articles, like news stories, profiles, listicles, or media reviews.
 The Pigeon also does not accept story pitches that directly involve ongoing criminal matters or legal cases, unless discussed with an editor beforehand.

-To understand the kind of articles The Pigeon is looking for, read our website regularly to get a sense of our tone and style.
-In addition, make sure we haven’t already published an article similar to your pitch.
+To understand the kind of articles we’re is looking for, read our website regularly to get a sense of our tone and style.
+Make sure we haven’t already published an article similar to your pitch.

 Pitching The Pigeon